TypeStrong/ts-loader/README.md

 Note that changes in the extending file while not be respected by `ts-loader`.
 Its purpose is to satisfy the code editor.

-#### experimentalFileCaching _(boolean) (default=false)_
+#### experimentalFileCaching _(boolean) (default=true)_

 By default whenever the TypeScript compiler needs to check that a file/directory exists or resolve symlinks it makes syscalls.
 It does not cache the result of these operations and this may result in many syscalls with the same arguments ([see comment](https://github.com/TypeStrong/ts-loader/issues/825#issue-354725524) with example).
 In some cases it may produce performance degradation.

 This flag enables caching for some FS-functions like `fileExists`, `realpath` and `directoryExists` for TypeScript compiler.
 Note that caches are cleared between compilations.

 #### projectReferences _(boolean) (default=false)_